 You will need to obtain your PAC in order to register for courses.
 In order to do this please log back into your application and click on “status” to find your PAC and student number.
 You will need to use the PAC and student number to create your UW NetID.
 Please do not share your PAC with anyone.
 If you forget your PAC, you must visit the UW Bothell Admissions Office in person to reset the code.

 Follow the instructions to create your NetID.
 You will be asked to choose a UW NetID as well as a password.
 If you need assistance setting up your UW NetID, please call C & C at (206) 543-5970.

 Before you can register for courses, please fill out the Measles Immunity Verification form (.pdf) for you to please fill out and return to the Registrar’s Office per the instructions on the form.
 There is also additional information available regarding this requirement.

-The required course in Autumn Quarter of your first year is BCULST 500 Formations of Cultural Studies (10 credits), co-taught by Dr. Dan Berger and Dr. Lauren Berliner.
-Since you have been admitted to the program, a space in this course and all other required Cultural Studies courses has been reserved for you; therefore, there is no risk of being “closed out” of these courses.
-The full-time graduate course load at the University of Washington is 10 credits, so you are not expected to take BCULST 500 along with one 5-credit elective (see below for more information).
-If you feel you’ll have the time and energy to devote to additional course work in Autumn Quarter, please contact the IAS Graduate Office at firstname.lastname@example.org.
+The required course in Autumn Quarter of your first year is BCULST 500 Formations of Cultural Studies (5 credits), taught by Dr. Ron Krabill, also the Director of the program.
+Since you have been admitted to the program, a space in this course, and all other required Cultural Studies courses, has been reserved for you; therefore, there is no risk of being “closed out”.
+The full-time graduate course load at the University of Washington is 10 credits, so you are expected to take BCULST 500 along with one 5-credit elective (see below for more information).
+If you feel you’ll have the time and energy to devote to additional course work in Autumn Quarter, please contact the IAS Graduate Office at firstname.lastname@example.org to discuss.